 Carrying His Cross

-As Jesus approached Jerusalem, he explained what being the Messiah meant, namely, suffering and death.
-This expectation was contrary to popular messianic expectations.
-He also summoned his disciples to take up the Cross and follow his example.
-Failure to do so would render them objects of shame before the Lord of Glory on the Last Day.
+Jesus explained what being the Messiah meant as he approached Jerusalem: suffering and death.
+His declaration was contrary to popular messianic expectations, including those of his disciples whom he also summoned to take up the Cross and follow his example.
+Failure to do so could render them objects of shame before the Lord of Glory on the Last Day.

 Jesus placed the primary responsibility for his death on the “Elders and High Priests and Scribes.”
 The Torah-observant religious leaders of the Jewish nation conspired to deliver him into the hands of Pontius Pilate for execution - (Mark 8:31).